Sikerdebaard/coronacheck-tools/README.md

 # Usage

-The tool currently has four commands built-in.
-Verify, dump, convert and asn1spec.
+The tools main commands are as follows: verify, dump, convert, denylist and asn1spec.

 ## verify
 This command is used for verifying a QR code.
 It supports a QR image,